Internship inquiries should be directed to Stephanie Cash.

 The Social Media Intern is responsible for the development of interaction with our readership and audience to maximize the reach of BURNAWAY.
 This individual manages and oversees all the social media platform’s content: Facebook, Twitter, Tumblr, Flickr, and Instagram.
 The Social Media Intern executes social media and marketing tasks as needed.
 In addition, the Social Media Intern will run website analytics reporting and documents growth, demographics, and interactions with readers.

-BURNAWAY Magazine is open to receiving all pitches.
-We receive more pitches than we can publish and note that we are a small, but dedicated, staff of two.
-We will respond to those pitches we are interested in publishing.
+BURNAWAY is open to receiving all pitches.
+We receive more pitches than we can publish.
+Please note that we are a small but dedicated staff.
 Please review our website to get an idea of previously published content, styles, and themes.
-It is really important all writers/contributors have a specific point of view, opinion, or thesis.
+It is very important all writers/contributors have a specific point of view, opinion, or thesis.

 In addition to standard exhibition reviews of 500-800 words, we feature concise reviews in our In 200 Words column, which average 200-300 words with 1-2 images.
 Features are 1,200-2,500 words with 3-6 images.

 Think broadly.
 Potential stories could involve Southern artists showing in New York, Los Angeles, or elsewhere; artists from outside the region visiting the South on residencies or teaching stints; and figures having an impact on the South, such as Franklin Sirmans, curator of the upcoming Prospect 3 biennial in New Orleans; etc.

 BURNAWAY also posts book and film reviews, Q&As with artists and art professionals, previews, opinion pieces, news stories, collector profiles and stories about collecting, and regular columns Artists on Art, Permanent Residents (personal favorite works of art in various cities’ institutions), Theory in Studio (explications of theory as it applies to art), and more.

 How to Submit Pitches